efournier92/lggr/README.md

 ## TODOs

 - [ ] Add configuration examples to README.
+- [ ] Overwrite same-named tags for a day.
 - [ ] Bundle program as executable package.
 - [ ] Output to CWD unless explicitly specified.
 - [ ] Warn of duplicate keys in YAML.